jmarciel99/ticket-lifecycle/README.md

 <img width="933" height="459" alt="image" src="https://github.com/user-attachments/assets/24250cb1-e1dd-4a8d-9c04-42e632a9f054" />
 </p>
 <p>
-When a ticket is created depending on the severity it can be autoassined.
+When a ticket is created depending on the severity it can be auto assigned.
 On the admin side it can also be manually assigned to a certain agent or department.
 </p>
 <br />